rwilliams/jrubywiki/GoogleSummerOfCode2012.md

 ## Kilim integration

 Kilim provides a fast coroutine implementation that could be used to provide Fibers or other lightweight tasks inside JRuby.
 Kilim can now weave bytecode at runtime so integration with a language like JRuby might now be practical.

+## JRuby GUI library

+JRuby can make use of existing Java GUI toolkits like Swing via the existing Java integration.
+It can be better.
+Ideas include resurrecting [monkeybars](http://monkeybars.rubyforge.org/) and building a wrapper for [JavaFX](http://javafx.com/).